Have the floodgates opened for sexual harassment claims?

 So what effect will this case have on future claims of this nature?

 Workplace sexual harassment refers to unwelcome sexual attention that makes the victim feel uncomfortable or intimidated, such as touching and familiarity, suggestive comments and jokes, or invasive personal questions.
-Its illegal under the Sex Discrimination Act of 1984.
+It is illegal under the Sex Discrimination Act of 1984.

 They can lodge a complaint with the Human Rights and Equal Opportunity Commission (HREOC), also free.
 HREOC may invite both parties to participate in Conciliation, an informal discussion between the complainant and the employer to try to resolve the issue.
 A Conciliator from the Commission facilitates the discussion, and may make a final decision if the parties cannot agree.
 Complaints can be terminated if there is too little evidence.